DanWehr/recompyle/README.md

 - `below_callback` (Callable | None): Called when execution time is under the time limit.
 - `above_callback` (Callable | None): Called when execution time is equal to or over the time limit.

-A custom callback used in place of the default `below_callback` or `above_callback` would have the following form:
+A custom callback used in place of the default `below_callback` or `above_callback`.
+See [ProfilerCallback](recompyle/applied/shallow_profiler.py) for details on the callback arguments.

+## Custom Function Transformations

+To create your own function/decorator that can modify function source code in new ways, you should only need to:

+1. Create at least one custom node transformers that extends [RecompyleBaseTransformer](recompyle/transformers/base.py).
+See [Green Tree Snakes](https://greentreesnakes.readthedocs.io/) for a great reference on working with ASTs.
+The transformers for the call wrapper can be found [here](recompyle/transformers/function.py).
+2. Pass a target function and your transformer(s) to [rewrite_function()](recompyle/rewrite/rewrite_function.py).
+This will return a new function, modified and recompiled to include the transformations.
+3. If the transformers support configuration, that can be handled by placing this process inside of another function.
+If the new function should replace the original, this is best done with a decorator.

 # Background

 Recompyle came from wanting to monitor execution time of a function in a production system, and if an abnormal (above a threshold) execution time was encountered, to provide more detail than a simple decorator that just records the execution time of the entire function.
 Knowing *what* in the function was responsible for the time increase could help significantly with debugging/optimizing.

-A full call stack would be the most useful which you can get through tools like the builtin `cProfile`, but there is typically enough overhead that it is not feasible for use in production.
+A full call stack would be the most useful which you can get through tools like the builtin cProfile, but there is typically enough overhead that it is not feasible for use in production.
 One way to address that overhead would be to only periodically profile the program (such as in statistical profiling), but that is primarily useful for monitoring your average execution behavior.
 If you want to watch for abnormal cases like a slowdown that is rarely (say once a day) caused by an external resource, you need to be able to monitor the relevant code continuously, evaluating every execution to catch that rare event.
 For this to be possible, overhead must be very low.

 ## Shallow Profiler